GAPC Worker Concern Helpline

 YOUR OPINION MATTERS.

-We also have a Worker Rights and Responsibilites Poster which provides a template of rights and responsbiities.
+We also have a Worker Rights and Responsibilities Poster which provides a template of rights and responsibilities.
 It does not replace or supersede any existing laws or employer policies and contracts.
-It is a resource to begin the conversation with workers about their rights and responsiblities while on a grower member's farm.
-Poster is in English and Spanish and was made available to all GAPC Grower Members at in person Annual GAP Training.
+It is a resource to begin the conversation with workers about their rights and responsibilities while on a grower member's farm.
+The poster is in English and Spanish and was made available to all GAPC Grower Members at in-person Annual GAP Training.
 The poster is also available to purchase online through our GAPC Store.

 ◦BEST PRACTICE: Communicate with your workers and discuss their rights and responsibilities.